NIKOS ECONOMOPOULOS

 HOW TO REGISTER

 Fill out the registration form below to register and hold your spot.
 A deposit is required to secure your spot for this workshop.
-The full balance is due by September 1st, 2022.
-If registering after September 1st, please make the full payment.
+The full balance is due by August 20, 2023.

 (Please also see our cancellation policy at the bottom of the page)